StreamElements prepares to shut down website and creator platform (updated)

 Founded in 2016, StreamElements has become ubiquitous within the livestreaming space for its free creator tools including bots, overlays and a brand partnership marketplace.
 Over 23 million creators have used StreamElements over the past decade, according to numbers shared by the company in January.

-The news was announced in StreamElements’ Discord server in a post published by a StreamElements staff member and viewed by GamesBeat.
-In the post, the StreamElements staffer said that the company was preparing to “close its doors,” with StreamElements’ website scheduled to remain open for 30 days.
+A StreamElements staff member initially informed creators about the company’s potential closure in a post published in offshoot Discord server used by the staffer to run StreamElements sponsorships, which GamesBeat has viewed.
+In the post, the StreamElements employee said that the company was preparing to “close its doors,” with StreamElements’ website scheduled to remain open for 30 days.
 The staff member encouraged creators using StreamElements products to log in during this window to save any assets, and ensured creators that they would be fully paid out for any current sponsorship deals negotiated through StreamElements’ platform.

 “Thank you for all the incredible content and for being part of this community,” the StreamElements employee wrote in the Discord post.
 “If you have immediate questions regarding your active campaigns, please reach out as soon as possible.”